-Within the pages of the Common Reading book you will find ideas, inspiration and community with your fellow honors students.
+Within the pages of the Common Reading book you will find ideas, inspiration, and community with your Honors peers.

 The W.A.
 Franke Honors College Common Reading Program is designed to facilitate learning among all honors students around a common experience.
 The program is designed to encourage community building, complement curriculum, and offer opportunities for self-reflection, critical thinking, and practical application of knowledge across disciplines.
 A unique component of the program is the intentional illumination of issues of social justice.

-Students should plan to purchase and read the book.
-We encourage students to read it over the summer so you are prepared to start the academic year ready to engage in discussions and activities connected to the book.
+The Common Reading program is not required, but we encourage students to purchase and read the book.
+Throughout the academic year, the college will host discussions and activities connected to the book.
 You will have opportunities to think about what the book means and how it might affect the way you interact with others and see the world.

 Previous Common Reading selections have included: